AdamaJava/adamajava/docs/qpileup/index.md

 ## Installation

-qpileup requires java 8 and (ideally) a multi-core machine (5 threads are run concurrently) with at least 20GB of RAM.
+qpileup requires java 8 and (ideally) a multi-core machine. eg. 5 threads with at least 20GB of RAM; 12 threads with at least 35GB and 25 threads with 60GB etc.

 * To do a build of qpileup, first clone the adamajava repository.
   ~~~~{.text}